 There’s nothing like biting into one of these freshly baked maple pecan banana muffins!
 Easy, simple, homemade goodness in less than 30 minutes.
 These maple pecan muffins are a hit with the whole family!

 Although I don’t live a dedicated vegan lifestyle, I do LOVE vegan baking.
-In the past month I’ve shared with you my favorite morning glory muffins, tropical banana bread, and the most wonderful chocolate chip cookies… all of which just happen to be vegan. ← But by taste, you would never even know it.
-They’re all so perfectly delicious!!!
+In the past month I’ve shared with you my favorite morning glory muffins, tropical banana bread, and the most wonderful chocolate chip cookies… all of which just happen to be vegan.
+But by taste, you would never even know it.
+Because they’re all so perfectly delicious!!!

-Today I bring you a new vegan recipe to rock your world: Maple Pecan Banana Muffins.
+Today I bring you a new vegan muffin recipe to rock your world: Maple Banana Muffins.
 Yes, indeed.
 I’m on a roll!

 But less about me, more about this maple pecan muffins recipe!
 They’re sweet, fluffy, moist, and bursting with maple banana flavor.
 A hearty handful of chopped pecans add a pleasant crunch.
 I topped each muffin with extra pecans and turbinado sugar, which adds sparkle and crunch.
 Sparkle and crunch always get my vote!